kingster/requestbin/README.md

 This will run the automated build of the RequestBin image and then pull down the trusted `redis` image and run with a mounted volume as a linked container to the RequestBin app.
 RequestBin would be exposed on the port `8000`.

-The pre-build image is available in the Docker central repository as [kingster/requestbin](https://hub.docker.com/u/kingster/requestbin).

 ## Run it manually